 Specify a locale

-locale is a two letter ISO639 language code that git-revision-date-localized uses to display dates in your preferred language.
+locale is aa two letter ISO639 language code (f.e. en) or 5-letter language code with added territory/region/country (en_US) that git-revision-date-localized uses to display dates in your preferred language.

 For example: